 SCANPO’s ultimate goal is that, through widespread adoption of these principles and practices, South Carolina nonprofits will have a positive impact on their communities, remain relevant, achieve sustainability and operate with accountability, all the while preserving the trust and confidence of the public, whose continued support is critical to the sector’s vitality.

 Guiding Principles & Best Practices (GP&BP) is currently available to SCANPO Nonprofit Members.
-Those members can order their first hardcopy for free, $10 for each additional copy.

 Business & Grantmaker Members, associate members, academic institutions and associations are invited to contact Madeleine McGee, email@example.com, to learn how you can utilize this terrific training tool.

 Nonprofit leaders are using the GP&BP: